Everything you need to know to make a last-minute pension contribution ahead of the 2022 income tax deadline

-And now is a great time to top up your pension and claim income tax relief of up to 40% on your 2018 earnings.
+And now is a great time to top up your pension – sometimes called an Additional Voluntary Contribution, or AVC – and claim income tax relief of up to 40% on your earnings from last year.
 In plain English, that means that for every €10,000 you put in, you can claim a reduction in your tax bill of up to €4,000.

-With a couple of weeks to go, here’s Moneycube’s how-to guide on making a lump sum contribution to a pension.
+With a few weeks to go, here’s Moneycube’s how-to guide on making a lump sum contribution to a pension.

 When do I have to do it?

 The tax deadline to make contributions against 2022 earnings is approaching fast, so it’s best to act now.